-The discussion around what window systems should be installed on new developments, particularly apartments or multi-level residential developments, is never ending.
-With aluminium, PVC, timber, fiberglass, aluclad and steel, Architects and Specifiers have multiple choices when making that all-important decision.
+The discussion around what window systems should be installed on new developments, particularly apartments or multi-level residential developments, is never-ending.
+With aluminium, PVC, timber, fibreglass, aluclad and steel, Architects and Specifiers have multiple choices when making that all-important decision.

 So why choose aluminium windows?

 Aluminium windows have come a long way over the past 10 years.
 Designed with thermally conductive insulating profiles and foams, the modern aluminium window produces excellent thermal values.
 They exceed passive house standards, meeting all the requirements of nZEB (nearly Zero Energy Buildings).
 These thermal breaks eliminate condensation, reduce heat loss and save energy (up to 85%), while considerably reducing CO2-emissions.

 Although it is lightweight, there are few stronger, more durable materials than aluminium.
 Its’ strength allows designers to incorporate extra-large sashes, maximizing the intake of natural light.
 With multiple opening opportunities and robust slimline profiles, Architects and Specifiers have complete flexibility in their design options.